Isaac0047/Physics-Constrained-Neural-Network-for-Woven-Composite-Analysis-and-Optimization/README.md

-# Physics-Constrained-Deep-Learning-Framework-for-Woven-Composite-Architecture-and-Modulus-Prediction
+# Physics-Constrained-Neural-Network-for-the-Analysis-and-Feature-based-Optimization-of-Woven-Composite

 09/26/2022 (Latest Update)

-By Haotian Feng, Sabarinathan P Subramaniyan, Hridyesh Tewani and Pavana Prabhakar
+By Haotian Feng, Sabarinathan P Subramaniyan and Pavana Prabhakar

+Department of Mechanical Engineering
 University of Wisconsin - Madison

 This folder provides the code for implementing our proposed Neural Network frameworks as well as the training dataset.
 The details of the paper can be found at https://arxiv.org/pdf/2209.09154.pdf